Judith G. Levy

 (image detail from TEARING, complete work in the Installation section)

-My work is about history, culture and identity.
-I explore complexity, commonality and contradiction in personal stories, historical narratives, social issues and environmental concerns.
-I use my queer gaze to examine memory, authenticity, and desire, while I reconfigure and recreate in order to describe departures from traditional understandings and to create new meanings.
-I use text, found objects and appropriated materials in an effort to create links between external and internal worlds.
-I tend to work in multiples and series, because it helps to establish different understandings and shifts in perspective.
-My use of repetition is one of the ways I try to destabilize commonly held beliefs and explore how traditional assumptions are shaped and revised.
+My videos, photographs, performances, two-dimensional work, and installations explore complexity, commonality and contradiction in personal stories, historical narratives, social issues, and environmental concerns.
+I reconfigure and describe departures from traditional understandings to suggest new meanings.
+As I often work in in multiples and series to establish different understandings and shifts in perspective.
+My use of repetition is one way I try to destabilize commonly held beliefs and explore how traditional assumptions are shaped and revised.
+Revelations poke through the cracks of reexamination and re-telling, and concepts of identity are often center stage.